2020-2024

 The frontline team included a Community-based Paramedic, two Addictions Treatment Specialists and Harm Reduction Peer Outreach Workers who offered a range of support, health and treatment options for people thinking about what they needed and who best could assist them.
 The team took a trauma-informed approach to their work and understood that addiction, a poisoned drug supply and high rates of overdoses are having a devastating impact on our community.

 The team’s ability to meet people out in the community enabled them to meet them where they were.
-You may have seen team members travelling in a Paramedic marked SUV, unmarked cars or out on foot in the community.
+You may have seen team members travelling in a Paramedic-marked SUV, unmarked cars or out on foot in the community.

 The team manager provided day-to-day support and oversight to the team who aimed to respond to all referrals and requests for service within 24 to 48 hours.